 In this paper, we proposed XEdge, a unified clustering algorithm for homogeneous and heterogeneous XML documents.
 At first, each XML document was represented by a LevelEdge, a structure that summarizes the distinct edges in each level of the document.
 Based on this representation, we next proposed two different distance metrics, depending on the type of XML documents to be clustered.
 The distance metric adapted to the special structural characteristics of homogeneous and heterogeneous XML documents in order to provide a realistic measure of the structure distance between two XML documents.
 The next step was the application of XEdge, a partitional clustering algorithm that utilizes the proposed structured representation and distance metric.
 For improving the clustering results, a preprocessing step for refining the initial points for the formed clusters was applied and an appropriate definition for the cluster representative was presented.
 The experimental results showed that XEdge outperforms XCLS both in case of homogeneous and heterogeneous XML documents.
-Finally, we proposed the construction of an index structure over the formed clusters of XML documents in order to boost the performance of existing XML querying algorithms.
-In the future, we intend to investigate a more advanced and efficient method for exploiting the formed clusters in order to boost the performance of XML querying algorithms.
+In the future, we intend to investigate an advanced and efficient method for exploiting the formed clusters in order to boost the performance of XML querying algorithms.
 Additionally, we want to compare XEdge with more existing XML clustering algorithms.